kubemod/kubemod/README.md

 ## Installation

-KubeMod requires Kubernetes 1.21 (AMD64 or ARM64).
+KubeMod requires Kubernetes 1.21 or later (AMD64 or ARM64).

 As a Kubernetes operator, KubeMod is deployed into its own namespace — `kubemod-system`.